Illuminating the Dark Funnel of B2B Marketing

 Every company has a different budget depending on its size, and if you spend too much time worrying about how to do better than your competitors, you’ll only get left behind.

-Alice says:
+Alice said:

 “For me, the most important thing is content.
 Every startup I’ve worked with has relied on content to create a competitive advantage, and you don’t necessarily need money to do it well.”

-Chris agrees:
+Chris agreed:

 “Exactly.
-Refine Labs has a lot of competitors, but I don't really know many of them, and I don't pay attention to them.
-I don't think about it.
-Instead, I focus on the customer - they tell me what they aren't getting and where the gaps are, and I execute the strategy.”
+Refine Labs has a lot of competitors, but I don’t really know many of them, and I don’t pay attention to them.
+I don’t think about it.”

 What’s the best way of using your content as a competitive advantage?